MJCSRibeiro/Lanius_biomod2/README.md

 **How to use**
 -

-Users and only required to download the R script "_biomod2_github.R_".
+Users are only required to download the R script "_biomod2_github.R_".
 The script automatically downloads the necessary files to run the analysis into a temporary folder in the user's drive.

 This analysis also requires the user to download the necessary R packages from R-CRAN repository listed in the first few lines of the script.
 Packages between lines 7-24 are required to run the full modeling procedure, while packages between lines 25-29 are only used for more in-depth analysis and graphical outputs.